 17. One Cornish delight stands above all others.

 The county is, of course, world-famous for the pasty.
-A Cornish Pasty is a thick-crusted savory snack filled with mincemeat.
+A Cornish Pasty is a thick-crusted savoury snack filled with mincemeat.
 It was originally created for Cornish tin miners to enjoy while working down the pits.

 18. It’s been with us for more than 140 years.